milovangudelj/spotify-stats/README.md

 # What is this?

-Idk, just an idea given to me by @linesofcode on the Next.js official Discord server.
+Idk, just an idea given to me by [@linesofcode](https://github.com/TimMikeladze/) on the official [Next.js Discord server](https://discord.gg/kY3ZuQFH).